alexnm/house-moldovan-blog/src/posts/itineraries/vietnam-cambodia.md

   <figcaption>Regular intersection in Ho Chi Minh City.</figcaption>
 </figure>

 The city is alive, both during the day and the night.
-The area around People's Committee of Ho Chi Minh City is especially crowded during the evening - it seemed to be "the walking place" for a lot of youngsters and families alike.
+The area around People's Committee of Ho Chi Minh City is especially crowded during the evening.
+It seems to be "the walking place" for a lot of youngsters and families alike.
 If there is one place in Vietnam where we did not feel the communist vibe at all, this is definitely it.

 **Recommended activities**: